GLOSSARY OF TERMS

 and equals 13,600 million lightyears.

-not recognize recession velocities and, therefore, does not have a Hubble
+not recognize the recession-velocity interpretation and, therefore, does not have a Hubble

 length, or a Hubble sphere.
 Implicitly and explicitly nothing whatsoever